The Rural Legend

 How to Make it

-I started by painting my vase with acrylic craft paint.
+1. I started by painting my vase with acrylic craft paint.
 I layered several neutral colors - black, brown, cream, and a little blush.
 Start with your darkest color, let that dry, and then continue with lighter tones.
 With every coat, I wiped away excess paint with a damp rag for a worn pottery look.
 My vase already had some beautiful texture to it, but you can always add a little baking soda or flour to your paint for texture!
 There's no wrong way to do this, Just continue painting until you like the color!
 I absolutely love the look!

-I looked at several options for how to convert this lamp into a working lamp.
+2. I looked at several options for how to convert this lamp into a working lamp.
 A light kit from your hardware store is definitely an option, but would have cost me $25.
 Instead, I scoured my local thrift shop for a lamp with a small enough base to fit inside my vase.
 I found this slender silver lamp for $5!

-At this point, it is completely up to you if you want to move ahead with drilling a hole for the cord.
+3. At this point, it is completely up to you if you want to move ahead with drilling a hole for the cord.
 This is the most inexpensive option and we already had the materials (and a handy husband!) to drill and add a new plug to my lamp.
-You CAN use a battery lightbulb that works on a remote so there's nothing to plug in.
-However, these types of light bulbs only recharge when installed in a plugged in lamp.
-So in order for them to work in this DIY lamp, you need to buy a 2 pack, and have the second one charging in another lamp.
-Really, all that means is swapping the light bulbs between a plugged in lamp and your DIY lamp any time your DIY lamp light bulb dies.
+You CAN use a battery lightbulb (these are our favorite!) that works on a remote so there's nothing to plug in.
+They will need to be recharged so if you'd rather opt for a plug in version, replacing a plug is actually very simple and I'm going to take your through it step by easy step!

 Replacing a Plug

-The most inexpensive way to make this DIY lamp is to drill a hole in the vase using a ceramic drill bit.
-Once you have drilled your hole, cut off the plug from your lamp and thread your cord through the hole.
+1. The most inexpensive way to make this DIY lamp is to drill a hole in the vase using a ceramic drill bit.

-Take the end of your cord and separate the 2 wires.
-Strip both of them with wire strippers/cutters.
+3. Take the end of your cord and separate the 2 wires.

-Open up your new plug using a screw driver and insert each exposed wire into a terminal and turn the screws to tighten and hold the wires in place.
+5. Open up your new plug using a screw driver and insert each exposed wire into a terminal and turn the screws to tighten and hold the wires in place.

-Gather the 2 wires together so that they come out of the hole in the plug when the plug is closed.
+6. Gather the 2 wires together so that they come out of the hole in the plug when the plug is closed.
 Close the plug by tightening the screw(s).

 You just replaced a plug, baby!!!